hapax/hapax.github.io/research.md

 At the moment, I'm thinking about what happens when you slice the *d*-dimensional quantum theory in half.
-It looks like this creates a wall or "brane" in the gravity theory, with properties which depend on the boundary conditions of the quantum slice.
+It looks like this creates a wall or "brane" in the gravity theory, and as you twiddle the boundary conditions of the cut in the quantum theory, the brane will change position.
 With some sleight of hand, we can insert these branes into *wormholes*, and use half a quantum computer to describe the interior of a black hole!